Bo the DogDog / Political Relative

 The family dog of President Barack Obama

-Known as the First Puppy or First Dog, Bo is the new family pet of President Barack Obama and his family.
+Known as the First Puppy or First Dog, Bo is the family pet of President Barack Obama and his family.
 Bo is a Portuguese water dog who was six months old when he joined the First Family in April of 2009.
 After Barack Obama's election on 4 November 2008, he told his daughters Sasha and Malia in his acceptance speech, "You have earned the new puppy that's coming with us to the White House."
 Bo was chosen months later, in part because Malia Obama has dog allergies and Portuguese water dogs are hypo-allergenic.
 Bo was a gift of Senator Ted Kennedy, who is a fan of the breed.
 According to The Washington Post, the pup "had been living with another family, but it wasn't a good fit, so the Kennedys acquired him for the Obamas."
 (His previous name was Charlie, the paper said.)
 Bo succeeds the previous First Dog, Barney, a Scottish terrier belonging to George W. Bush.
+Another Portuguese water dog, Sunny, joined Bo in the White House menagerie in 2013.

-Bo was bred in Pennsylvania and born in Texas on 9 October 2008, according to an April 2009 report in The Washington Post...
-The Bushes also had a second Scottish terrier, Miss Beazley, which President Bush gave to his wife Laura in 2005...
+Bo was bred in Pennsylvania and born in Texas on 9 October 2008, according to an April 2009 report in The Washington Post.
+Sunny was born in Michigan in June of 2012, according to the White House...
+The George W. Bushes also had a second Scottish terrier, Miss Beazley, which President Bush gave to his wife Laura in 2005...
 Previous First Dogs have included Buddy, the chocolate labrador of Bill Clinton, and Millie, the White House dog under George Bush the elder...
 The term "First Dog" is a play on "First Lady," the title traditionally given to the president's wife.

 Copyright © 1998-2014 by Who2?, LLC.
 All rights reserved.